-- a) Deliberately holding onto or obstructing another skater so as to alter the race result. - b) Deliberately pushing or slinging another skater so as to alter the race result. - c) Tripping, jostling, pulling, or striking another skater. - d) Dislodging a pylon during a race (see Rule 311). - e) Putting a skate down, or grounding a skate, inside a pylon (see Rule 311). - f) Use of unsporting gestures or making derogatory remarks or swearing at another skater or an official. - g) Skaters are not allowed to touch with their roller skates the ground outside the line delineating the course.
-Skaters violating voluntarily this rule will be disqualified.
-The judges take the decision when this fault is committed during a massive fall of skaters or to avoid a fall.
+- a) Deliberately holding onto or obstructing another skater so as to alter the race result. - b) Deliberately pushing or slinging another skater so as to alter the race result. - c) Tripping, jostling, pulling, or striking another skater. - d) Dislodging a pylon during a race (see Rule 312). - e) Putting a skate down, or grounding a skate, inside a pylon (see Rule 312). - f) Making of unsporting gestures or making derogatory remarks or swearing at another skater, official, coach, manager or spectator. - g) Intentionally touching, with their roller skates, the ground outside the line delineating the course.
+The judges will determine when this race fault is committed during a massive fall of skaters or to avoid a fall. - h) If infringements are of such a nature, the Race Referee may: